mukeshbhakuni/x86_assembly_parser/README.md

 ## Prerequisites

-you have to install nasm on your machine and will also require gcc compiler.
+you have to install python 2.7.6 on your machine. you have to install nasm and  gcc compiler on your machine.

 ## Testing